skip to content

 • Inclement weather: Poor weather conditions, including rain, snow, fog, and sleet, may increase the risk of truck accidents by creating slippery roads and poor visibility.
 Commercial truckers with less experience may be more prone to the effects of adverse weather.

 • Poor road conditions: Defects in the road, like potholes, large cracks, and debris, can cause a truck driver to lose control of their vehicle.
-Certain conditions can cause a commercial truck to jackknife, resulting in pile-up collisions or accidents involving multiple vehicles.
+Certain conditions can cause a commercial truck to jackknife, resulting in pile-up collisions or multiple-vehicle accidents.

 • Insufficient driver training: Operating a commercial vehicle requires training and experience.
-Due to the driver shortage, trucking companies may hire younger, less experienced drivers who may not know how to react to certain situations on the road.
+Due to the driver shortage, trucking companies may put less experienced drivers behind the wheel who may not know how to react to certain situations on the road.
 Some employers may also fail to adequately train their drivers, resulting in a distribution team that is unprepared for the dangers of operating a commercial truck.

-• Impaired or drowsy driving: A recent shortage of truck drivers and deadlines imposed by unscrupulous distribution companies have some drivers working longer hours and taking fewer breaks.
+• Impaired or drowsy driving: A recent shortage of truck drivers and deadlines imposed by unscrupulous distribution companies have some drivers working longer hours and taking fewer breaks making drowsy driving an ongoing issue.
 A tired driver who is overworked may be less alert, more easily distracted, and more likely to fall asleep at the wheel.
 Commercial drivers under the influence of drugs or alcohol are also more likely to cause a trucking accident, with impaired drivers having slower reaction times and reduced motor skills.

-• Improperly loaded cargo: Large trucks like 18-wheelers have loading protocols that must be followed to reduce the chance of the truck tipping or of the driver losing control.
+• Improperly loaded cargo: All truck drivers and their companies have a duty to secure the load they haul.
+Large trucks like 18-wheelers have loading protocols that must be followed to reduce the chance of the truck tipping or of the driver losing control.
 The companies responsible for loading the cargo could face civil liability in the event of a truck accident caused by improperly loaded cargo.
+Sadly, failing to use enough tie-downs or other means to secure cargo is a common truck driver mistake that results in serious accidents.

 How Can I Avoid Getting Into an Accident With an 18 Wheeler?